bexp/textai/README.md

-# textai
+## TextAI
-REST API for Text Summarization and Keywords Extraction
+REST API for Text Summarization and Keywords Extraction from a given URL

-*/static* folder contains few examples
-- index.html any web page summarization
-- feed.html summarization of top 10 HackerNews articles
+View in action at http://HN10.org